bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 ### Getters, Setters, and other Method Forms

 Within a class body, you can define getter and setter methods just as you can in object literals.
-The only difference is that in class bodies, you don't put a comma after the getter or setter.
+The only difference is that in class bodies, you don’t put a comma after the getter or setter.

 ### Public, Private, and Static Fields